 This year, the group hosted and co-hosted UBC speakers focused on migration narratives and the role of narratives in understanding migration.
-The group organized several significant events, including two comics projects with the UBC Comics Studies Cluster.
-They also hosted the CMS-co-sponsored "Games for Decolonization" Workshop (March 2123, 2024), an interdisciplinary forum examining the intersections between board games and discourses of settler colonialism, decolonization, Indigenous sovereignty, and social justice.
+It organized several significant events, including a Climate Migration Workshop in collaboration with the Mobilities Group and two comics projects with the UBC Comics Studies Cluster.
+The Narratives Research Group also hosted the CMS-co-sponsored "Games for Decolonization" Workshop (March 21-23, 2024), an interdisciplinary forum examining the intersections between board games and discourses of settler colonialism, decolonization, Indigenous sovereignty, and social justice.
 A primary outcome of this workshop was the launch of the Tarot for Decolonization Project.
-In another impactful collaboration, the Narratives group joined the Mobilities group to co-sponsor a climate migration workshop, which was organized and led by the Peaceful Society, Science and Innovation Foundation.
-The workshop helped seed the eventual formation of a new Climate Migration Research Group at CMS (forthcoming in 2024-25).